brownman/SPSE/js/mean/testing.md

 }
 ```

-Testing The server's Model
+The server's Model
 ----
  **Q:** how to validate the  saving of a new article ?